gspentzas1991/Simple-Steam-Queries/README.rst

 describes a query that will search for password protected and not empty steam servers

 * After you created your SteamQueryParam list, you call the SteamServerQuery() function and pass your parameter list to it.
+This will return the final string query that responds to the parameters.

+Example:

+The above parameter list would return "\\secure\\1\\empty\\1"

-This will return a list of steam servers that comply to your parameters
+* Finally you can call the get_server_list function with your string query as parameter, and it will return a list of steam servers

 Logic Operators
 -------
 Each SteamQueryParam on your parameter list is implicitely connected with a logical AND.
 You can apply other logic operations by using the generate_logical_query function.
+MSQP syntax for logic operators is like this : \\operator\\operandsCount\\param1\\param2

 Example: